Student-centric advice and objective recommendations

 Guide for College Students with Learning Disabilities

 Going to college is an exciting, but also nerve-wracking time in many students’ lives.
 The new responsibilities, environments, and expectations of college can be hard for any new student – but students applying to colleges with learning disabilities can face additional challenges.
-However, with the appropriate resources, accommodations, and tips, any student with a learning disability can thrive in college.
+However, with the appropriate resources, any student with a learning disability or difference can thrive in college.
+Keep on reading to learn about what resources are available on college campuses!

-What is a learning disability?
+What is a learning disability or difference?

-Great question.
+Great question!
 A learning disability is any disorder impacting one’s ability to understand or speak oral or written language, do mathematical calculations, move around, or focus one’s attention.
 Some common examples include:

 - Dyslexia: Difficulties in reading or interpreting words, letters, and other symbols